seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 That ever I should call thee castaway!

 **OCTAVIA**
-You have not call’d me so, nor have you cause.
+You have not call'd me so, nor have you cause.

 **OCTAVIUS CAESAR**
-Why have you stol’n upon us thus!
+Why have you stol'n upon us thus!
 You come not
-Like Caesar’s sister: the wife of Antony
+Like Caesar's sister: the wife of Antony
 Should have an army for an usher, and
 The neighs of horse to tell of her approach
 Long ere she did appear; the trees by the way